“Public engagement is a requirement of the Letter of Offer, so you’ll be able to have your say.”

 4. The public consultation process should be run by the Department of Lands and Forestry, not the would-be developer.

-6. “The sale of the Property is subject to public engagement being concluded to the satisfaction of the Department.”
-This is not reassuring, since Premier Rankin (when Minister of Lands and Forestry) explained that the public consultation process would not give citizens the ability to prevent the development.
+6. The Letter of Offer states, “The sale of the Property is subject to public engagement being concluded to the satisfaction of the Department.”
+This is not reassuring, since Premier Rankin (who was Minister of Lands and Forestry at the time) explained that the public consultation process would not give citizens the ability to prevent the development.

 “There’s no veto, but from my understanding the developer wants to have a good understanding of what the community wants.”Minister Iain Rankin, as quoted here